Joolace/LeafLentor/README.md

 Leaflet Map Widgets for Elementor provides three Elementor widgets to easily integrate interactive maps into your website.

+## License

+This plugin is licensed under the GPLv2 (or later) license.

 ## Features

 * **Three Elementor Widgets:**